CARRIE ALMOND of Missouri

 Almond is also involved in her community of Chillicothe, where she served as treasurer of the Livingston County Animal Shelter for 10 years and has been active in the local arts council and rotary club.
 She was also the treasurer of Grace Episcopal Church, and served as chair of the Audit Committee and three terms on the Vestry.

-Almond is an executive vice president of Citizens Bank & Trust, a northern Missouri bank with 20 branches in 19 towns.
-Additionally, she manages the family farm of more than 2,000 acres.
+Along with her duties as NFRW President, Almond manages the family farm of more than 2,000 acres.
+She was an executive vice president of Citizens Bank & Trust, a northern Missouri bank with 20 branches in 19 towns for 25 years.
 Her banking career spans the states of South Carolina, Georgia and Florida.
 After graduating from the University of South Carolina, she worked for the Union Bank of Switzerland in Lausanne.

 Founded in 1938, the National Federation of Republican Women is the largest and most influential Republican women’s group in the nation, proudly representing the party that first made it possible for women to vote in the U.S. The NFRW works to increase the effectiveness and relevance of women in the cause of good government.
 Our mission remains to recruit and elect Republican candidates, promote the principles of the Republican Party, educate the public, and inform the media.